Cunard Line: New competition (1850–1879)

-Cunard Steamship Company Ltd: 1879–1934
+Cunard Steamship Company Ltd (1879–1934)

 To raise additional capital, in 1879 the privately held British and North American Royal Mail Steam Packet Company was reorganised as a public stock corporation, the Cunard Steamship Company, Ltd. Under Cunard's new chairman, John Burns (1839–1900), son of one of the firm's original founders, Cunard commissioned four steel-hulled express liners beginning with Servia of 1881, the first passenger liner with electric lighting throughout.
 In 1884, Cunard purchased the almost new Blue Riband winner Oregon from the Guion Line when that firm defaulted on payments to the shipyard.
 That year, Cunard also commissioned the record-breakers Umbria and Etruria capable of 19.5 kn.
 Starting in 1887, Cunard's newly won leadership on the North Atlantic was threatened when Inman and then White Star responded with twin screw record-breakers.
 In 1893 Cunard countered with two even faster Blue Riband winners, Campania and Lucania, capable of 21.8 kn.

 No sooner had Cunard re-established its supremacy than new rivals emerged.
 Beginning in the late 1860s several German firms commissioned liners that were almost as fast as the British mail steamers from Liverpool.
 In 1897 Kaiser Wilhelm der Grosse of Norddeutscher Lloyd raised the Blue Riband to 22.3 kn, and was followed by a succession of German record-breakers.
 Rather than match the new German speedsters, White Star – a rival which Cunard line would merge with – commissioned four very profitable Big Four ocean liners of more moderate speed for its secondary Liverpool–New York service.
 In 1902 White Star joined the well-capitalized American combine, the International Mercantile Marine Co.
 (IMM), which owned the American Line, including the old Inman Line, and other lines.
 IMM also had trade agreements with Hamburg America and Norddeutscher Lloyd.
 Negotiators approached Cunard's management in late 1901 and early 1902, but did not succeed in drawing the Cunard Line into IMM, then being formed with support of financier J. P. Morgan.

+Cunard resisted the takeover by also commissioning smaller, more profitable liners of more moderate speed, oriented at the Liverpool–Boston service.
+These were the 'Ivernias' or Ivernia-class: RMS Ivernia, RMS Saxonia and the later, smaller RMS Carpathia.
+These were known as 'intermediate' liners, and were economical and did not consume much fuel for their speed, but they were not as luxurious or as speedy as the German record-holders.